-Repair: There is no power which is coming from the permanent magnet generator to the voltage regulator.
+Repair: There is no power from the permanent magnet generator to the voltage regulator.
 Correct the wiring according to schematics.
 Refer to the Testing and Adjusting, "Wiring Diagrams".
 If the measured voltages are balanced, but the voltages are between 20 VAC and 89 VAC, replace the PM exciter rotor.